 Velen had raised his hands towards the sky and started praying in gratitude, as he knew this would be the blessing of the Naaru, as they had promised him.
 In the cold washing rain, the Draenei huddled up together.
 Children were brought to the inner circle, while the elders tried to keep warm their aching bones.
 As by accident Phetatarei was pushed in between Matreia and Pantrocleias.
 For the first time in her life she had been hugged by both of her grandparents.
 She knew the Naaru would arrive soon.
 She had not lived it before, but she knew the stories, some of them tainted by legend, some of them carried some truth.

 Impatiently Phetatarei waited, as the storm around them raged on and grew in intensity.
 Some the tornadoes had dragged away some Draenei from the outer circles.
-The lighting which first had saved them from the demons now was faster and faster, closer and closer.
-The Draenei got scared, the Talbuk that had raced to the mountaintop as well started and running and trampled some of their masters.
+The lighting which first had saved them from the demons now struck faster and faster, closer and closer.
+The Draenei got scared, the Talbuk that had raced to the mountaintop as well startled, began running and trampled some of their masters.
 And before she could blink, Phetatarei saw how Velen himself got struck by a bolt of lightning.

 "NOOO!"
 Pheta cried at the top of her lungs.
 This was not supposed to happen.
 Where were the Naaru?
 Where was their blessing?
 She smelled how the burned flesh of Velen reached her nostrils.
 She threw up, as did other Draenei around her.
 People started running in fear and disgust.
 Some fell down the mountain, the ones that didn't die on the rocky slopes were torn apart by the Manari, who fed on the fresh bodies.